llesoil/input_sensitivity/README.md

 For an example, Lecture_360P-03bc.mp4 will be compressed 201 times by x264.
 Once these compressions are finished, a Lecture_360P-03bc.csv file appears in the res folder.
 Each line of this file contains a configuration of x264, and a set of performances (cpu, encoded size of output video, fps, average bitrate of compression, and compression duration).

-See the repository for the files ; https://github.com/anonymous4opens/experiment

 ## 2. Code

 Then, go in the script directory :